By Laws

 1. SEAL & COLOURS

-• The corporate seal of the Club shall be in the form of the impression which is stamped in the margin hereof.
+● The corporate seal of the Club shall be in the form of the impression which is stamped in the margin hereof.

-• The club colors shall be orange, blue, yellow
+● The club colors shall be orange, blue, yellow

 2. ORGANIZATION

 2.01 Structure.
-The Club shall be organized with a board of directors and an executive team.
+The Club shall be organized with a Board of Directors and an Executive Team.

 2.06 Board of Directors Role.
-The role of the board of directors shall be to manage the governance, set policy, and provide oversight of the club.
-The key responsibilities of the board are:
+The role of the Board shall be to manage the governance, set policy, and provide oversight of the club.
+The key responsibilities of the board are: ● To establish and evaluate the organization's vision, mission, and direction ● To ensure the financial health of the organization

-• To ensure the organization has sufficient and appropriate human resources
+● To ensure the organization has sufficient and appropriate human resources ● To provide organizational oversight and governance

-2.07 Executive team Role.
-The role of the executive team shall be to effectively manage the operations of the club on a day to day basis under the direction and leadership of the executive director.
+2.07 Executive Team Role.
+The role of the Executive Team shall be to effectively manage the operations of the club on a day-to-day basis under the direction and leadership of the Executive Director.

 2.08 Board Authority.
 The Board will have the authority to interpret any provision of these Bylaws that is contradictory, ambiguous, or unclear, provided such interpretation is consistent with the purposes of the Club as set out in the Articles.

 2.09 Commodore.
 From time to time the club may have a requirement to have a position titled commodore.
 The role of the commodore is to represent the club at ceremonial events, to represent the club at external meetings requiring representation by the club commodore, and to cast the club commodore’s vote at external meetings and elections.
 The commodore shall vote according to the will of the board.
 The board may appoint any director or officer to the role of commodore for a term to be decided by the board.
 The length of the term shall be between one day and one year.
 The board may terminate the term of the commodore at any time by resolution of the board.
-In the event that the club requires a Commodore and the board has not appointed the Commodore, either the Chairperson or Executive director shall be the Commodore by agreement of both parties.
+In the event that the club requires a Commodore, and the board has not appointed the Commodore, either the Chairperson or Executive Director shall be the Commodore by agreement of both parties.
 If the Chairperson and Executive Director cannot reach agreement on who shall be Commodore, the board shall appoint a Commodore.

 3. MEMBERSHIP

 3.01 Qualifications.
-The members of the Club shall be those persons whom are from time approved for membership by the Board and recorded as members of the Club by the Club Registrar.
+The members of the Club shall be those persons who are from time approved for membership by the Board and recorded as members of the Club by the Club Registrar.
 Any natural person qualifies for membership provided he or she is not disqualified from memberships in the Club because of any by-law (including Rules of Structure of the Sprint Racing Discipline of Canoe Kayak Canada), rule, regulation or policy of Canoe Kayak Canada and its Sprint Racing Discipline or the Eastern Ontario Division of the Sprint Racing Discipline of Canoe Kayak Canada.
 Associate members may be natural persons or any corporation or unincorporated organization or entity.

 3.02 Honorary Members.
 Honorary members shall be those individuals who have been accorded an honorary membership in the Club by the Board.
 Honorary members shall not be subject to membership fees and shall remain Honorary member until their membership is terminated as provided in the by-laws or is terminated by the Board.

 3.03 Life Members.
 Life members shall be those individuals who have been accorded a life membership in the Club by the Board.
-Life members shall not be subject to membership fees and shall remain life members for life unless their membership is either terminated as provided in the by-laws or by the Board.
+Life members shall not be subject to membership fees and shall remain life members for life unless their membership is either terminated as provided in the by laws or by the Board.

 3.04 Members.
 Members shall be

-• those persons who are 6 years of age and older and have applied for a club membership in the Club ;
+● those persons who are 6 years of age and older and have applied for a club membership in the Club;

-• any one person is limited to one membership.
+● any one person is limited to one membership.

-• age groupings within the Sprint Racing Regattas shall be as defined by the Sprint Racing Discipline of Canoe Kayak Canada.
+● age groupings within the Sprint Racing Regattas shall be as defined by the Sprint Racing Discipline of Canoe Kayak Canada.

 3.05 Family Membership.
 A family membership may be offered by the Board to members of the Club but the entitlement to and categories of membership in the Club shall conform to the provisions of paragraphs 3.04 above, and if the Board deems it appropriate paragraph 3.07 below.
+3.06 Associate Membership.
+The Board may offer Associate membership to any person, corporation or unincorporated organization or entity it deems appropriate.

+3.07 Membership Entitlement.
+The use of the Club, its facilities and equipment to which any membership category is entitled shall be as determined by the Board from time to time.
 3.08 Membership Year.
 Unless resolved otherwise by the Board, a member’s entitlement, whatever it may be as determined by the Board, to use the Club, its facilities, and equipment runs from May 1st of one year to April 30th of the next.

 3.09 Resignation.
 Any member of the Club may resign as a member of the Club by letter delivered to the Secretary of the Club.
 The Board, by resolution passed by a majority vote, may request any member to resign.